mpeterson2/save-session/README.md

 ## How it works

-Save Session uses Atom's settings to save all of its data.
-If you look at your settings for Save Session, you will see all the data saved there.
+Except for files, Save Session uses Atom's settings to save its data.
+If you look at your settings for Save Session, you will see it all there.

+Files are saved in as json on a file at `<atom dir>/save-sessions-buffer.json`

 ## Contributing